We are searching for

 • Other parts of the vehicle that could break, wear unnaturally, or malfunction, causing harm.

-The NHTSA classifies recalls into two categories: Safety-Related or Non-Safety-Related.
+The NHTSA classifies recalls into two categories: Safety-Related or Non-Safety-Related vehicle recalls.
 Some examples of non-safety-related recalls might include excessive oil consumption, malfunctioning air-conditioning or radios, poor paint quality, excessive rust, and premature wear and tear.

 There have been numerous costly recalls over time.
-Some of the most infamous vehicle recalls of all time are listed below:
+Some of the biggest vehicle recalls of all time are listed below:

 • Ford (1981) - 21 million vehicles - The issue stemmed from a faulty transmission where a driver would put the car in park, and it would shift into reverse, causing more than 6,000 accidents, 1710 injuries, and 98 deaths.